 “Through frequent and realistic training, we can learn to use the power of recognition to respond more efficiently during a dynamic critical incident.” – Rob Pincus in The Warrior Expert Theory

-Frequent and realistic training is necessary for all things: recognition of one’s competency, skill development, learning intuitive responses to learned stimuli, building neural pathways, maximizing our limited cognitive process in a potential ambush context…although there are many ways we can supplement live fire, range activities are essential for realistic training.
+Frequent and realistic training is necessary for all things: recognition of one’s competency, skill development, learning intuitive responses to learned stimuli, building neural pathways, and maximizing our limited cognitive process in a potential ambush context.
+Although there are many ways we can supplement live fire, range activities are essential for realistic training.

 The Good Old Range Safety Briefing

 For many years, I have been training instructors, certifying them in various shooting disciplines on behalf of various organizations, and helping facilities develop standard operating procedures (SOPs).
 One of the most crucial components of that training and development is an emergency procedure.
 Instructors train to follow and implement an emergency procedure, and facilities are responsible for developing and approving emergency procedures.
 These “plans” can be facility-wide or range-specific or even event-specific.
 Much time is dedicated to planning for the worst-case scenario so that the time between “range incident” and the arrival of EMS is minimized and the response to the incident is efficient and appropriate.
 Range safety briefings are developed, practiced, adapted, approved, documented, prepared, and ultimately presented prior to any organized training or recreational event.
 The staff of instructors or range safety officers informs the participants of the emergency procedure (and other appropriate information) during the range safety briefing.